Micro–Mobile.org

 But the USA was built around the car, and so, that's what most people see and believe is the only place life occurs.
 That's why the conversation always centers on them; it seems difficult to live without a car, if all one knows of, are the business funnels called streets!
 But car streets are filled with dangers: More people die on streets than any official war zone on Earth, and by tens of thousands to one!
 Empirical data is linked at the site: Car Cult.

-All well–designed Metro areas have an Intermodal; some US Cities have had one for decades (Amtrak/Greyhound Depots): But undesigned Metros have a hodgepodge of non–car transportation options.
+All well–designed Metros have an Intermodal; some US Cities had one for decades (Amtrak & Greyhound): But undesigned Metros have a hodgepodge of non–car transportation options.
 This is because they acquiesced to Big Oil, Big Car, and Big Industry.
 Not truly caring how they leave Earth to progeny, they are shortsighted in all they do.
 Getting to/from undesigned Metros without a car is hard; we who do not participate in the Car Cult must be selective in where we visit and live.

 ⬆️ What To Look For Buying E–Scooters!
 This would depend on the individual and their location on Earth, but there's a few things to consider: Will this replace a car?
 If not, then it's just a toy; you're a weekender; buy whatever you can afford.
 If you're moneyed, all of these are cheap.
 However, if you're using it like I do; as your car, along with PT options, then it needs to be dependable, weather resistant, safe, and with long range.
 Research: Knowledge is power!